mozilla/2018-global-sprint-planning/project-guides.md

-# Selecting Projects for the Global Sprint
+# Guiding Projects to a Successful Global Sprint

-Thanks for helping wrangling projects for the Globa Sprint!
-You'll be helping projects and Project Leads prepare to welcome and encourage new contributions from a wide range of Sprint participants with varied background and skills.
+Thanks for helping guide projects at the Globa Sprint!
+You'll be helping Project Leads prepare to welcome and encourage new contributions on their projects from a wide range of Sprint participants with varied background and skills.
 You'll help:

 * Encourage projects from your community to register for the Sprint!
 * Review project documentation and suggest edits/changes (as needed) to make materials more contributor-friendly